-Neonatal sepsis is a life-threatening condition caused by systemic bacterial, viral, or fungal infection within the first 28 days of life.
-It is associated with hemodynamic changes, clinical manifestations, and results in neonatal morbidity and mortality.
-Nucleated red blood cells (nRBCs) are immature erythrocytes whose production is thought to be driven primarily by the interplay of hypoxia and erythropoietin (EPO) synthesis (1,2).
-The clinical presentation of neonatal sepsis is non-specific and may include fever, refusal to feed, respiratory distress, lethargy, irritability, convulsions, bulging fontanels, abdominal distension, and temperature dysregulation.
-Neonatal sepsis is classified as early-onset (Occurring within the first 24 hours of life) or late-onset (Occurring after 48-72 hours) (3,4).
+Neonatal sepsis is a life-threatening condition caused by systemic bacterial, viral or fungal infection with the first 28 days of life.
+It is associated with hemodynamic changes and other clinical manifestations and result in neonatal morbidity and mortality.
+Nucleated red blood cells (nRBC) are immature erythrocytes whose production is thought to be driven primarily by the interplay of hypoxia and erythropoietin (EPO) synthesis (1-2).
+The clinical presentation of neonatal sepsis is non-specific.
+This includes symptoms like fever, refusal to feed, respiratory distress, lethargy, irritability, convulsions, bulging fontanels, abdominal distensions and temperature dysregulations.
+It is classified as early onset neonatal sepsis (occurring with first 24 hours of life) or late onset neonatal sepsis (occurring after 48-72 hour) (3, 4).

-Multiple hematological and biochemical markers are used in diagnosing neonatal sepsis.
-Defined hemogram criteria exist for diagnosis.
-Some of the indicators established or under study include total leukocyte count (TLC), absolute neutrophil count (ANC), immature neutrophil count, immature-to-total neutrophil (I/T) ratio, platelet count (PLT), mean platelet volume (MPV), and platelet distribution width (PDW).
-A CBC and differential leukocyte count may help detect infection-associated changes (e.g., thrombocytopenia or neutropenia) or monitor a left shift in neutrophils.
-However, the sensitivity and specificity of these markers are low (5,6).
-Serial monitoring of the CBC may help differentiate sepsis from non-specific abnormalities due to delivery stress (2,3).
+There are multiple markers for neonatal sepsis in hematology and biochemistry.
+There is a defined hemogram criterion for diagnosis of sepsis.
+Some of the indicators established as well as under study are Total Leucocyte Count (TLC), Absolute Neutrophil Count (ANC), Immature Neutrophil Count, Immature to Total Neutrophil Count (I/T) ratio, Platelet Count (PLT), Mean Platelet Value (MPV) and Platelet Distribution Width (PDW).
+A Complete Blood Count (CBC) and differential leucocyte count may be done to determine changes associated with the infection (eg, thrombocytopenia or neutropenia) or to monitor the development of a left shift or changes in the ratio of immature to total neutrophils, although the sensitivity and specificity of these markers is low (5, 6).
+Serial monitoring of the CBC may be useful in aiding the differentiation of sepsis from nonspecific abnormalities due to the stress of delivery (2,3).

-The presence of nRBCs in peripheral smears of neonatal sepsis cases indicates a marrow stress response.
-This study presents a series of neonates with original research data highlighting the presence of nRBCs in neonatal sepsis.
+The presence of nRBCs is a significant finding in peripheral smears of cases of neonatal sepsis, indicating a stress response of the marrow.
+We present a series of cases of neonates, with data presented as original research work, highlighting the presence of nRBCs in cases of neonatal sepsis.